Home / Journals / ICCES / Vol.8, No.2, 2008

 The International Conference on Computational & Experimental Engineering and Sciences, Vol.8, No.2, pp. 47-58, 2008, DOI:10.3970/icces.2008.008.047

 Abstract The paper follows the analyse of the connections between the constructive, working parameters, the annual energy consumptions and the energy quantity included in fitting out; it will formulate a methodology of establishment of the optimum values of the parameters of admeasurements of the pumping stations for the setting under pressure, of pipes networks, what ensure an optimum consumption of energy during of duty of the fitting out (the operational energy and the included energy in the networks, equipment and constructions), of the conditions after that it can be obtained.
-It will follow the generalization of the solutions of increase of… More >
+It will follow the generalization of More >

 • Open AccessOpen Access